The Stars Of Netflix's 'Chef's Table' Season 6 Own Restaurants Worth Traveling For

-Netflix's 'Chef's Table' Season 6 Restaurants Make You Consider Traveling Around The World Just For Dinner
+Netflix's 'Chef's Table' Season 6 Restaurants Will Make You Consider Traveling Around The World Just For Dinner

 Prepare for even more drool-worthy, elegantly plated food shots, because Chef's Table Volume 6 premieres Friday, Feb.
 22 on Netflix.
 The docuseries has already featured high-profile establishments like Osteria Francescana, Blue Hill at Stone Barns, Alinea, and Pujol, but the restaurants in Chef's Table Volume 6 promise to be even more culturally diverse than its previous five installments.
 With chefs from London by way of India, Italy, and the Southern United States, viewers catch a glimpse of what inspires them and how their pasts have informed their illustrious careers.